beda-software/frontend-beda-software-stack/README.md

 This generator helps to create predefined frontend (web and mobile) applications compatible to an [Aidbox](https://docs.aidbox.app/) app.

+### This template includes:

+- Template for monorepo (shared files, common settings including linters, ci/cd and etc)
+- Template for mobile (ios/android)
+- Template for web

 ### What’s Included?

 - A web application based on the create react app typescript template
 - A React Native mpbile application
 - A shared repository with default FHIR and Aidbox resources type declarations
-- Shared ESLint, Prettier and Git configuration files
+- Shared ESLint and Prettier configuration files
 - CI/CD files (Docker, GitLab) including files to run tests using Aidbox
+- An inialized and configured Git repository

 (?)
 Two index.d.ts files?

-### What’s the structure of a new created project?
+### Folder structure (simplified)?
 ```
 frontend
 └───chart